 Through the eyes of children living in the Northern Territory, In My Blood It Runs is an observational documentary that examines the ways Aboriginal families, often under extreme circumstances, are striving to pass on cultural knowledge.
 It offers a chance to view education, learning and success, in a new light.

 The film focuses on education in and beyond the classroom, and magnifies the profound successes that are rarely captured by mainstream narratives.

 Everyone talks about making our children ready for school, but we have to make school ready for our children. — Margaret Kemarre Turner OAM, Arrernte Elder and advisor

-Find "In My Blood It Runs" on DVD, BluRay or on streaming services
+Find "In My Blood It Runs" on DVD or BluRay

 Explore more Aboriginal movies